What is Holi Festival?

 Why Holi is Celebrated?

 Holi story in short: History of Holi Festival starts here.
 According to the Hindu mythology of Bhagavata Purana which reveals all the Holi festival history, Hiranyakashipu was the king of demonic Asuras and had earned a boon which made him gain five special powers.
 He asked everyone to worship only him.
 But his son, Prahlada disagreed and devoted Lord Vishnu.
 Infuriated Hiranyakashipu gave cruel punishments and finally Holika, Prahlada’s evil aunt tricked him into sitting on a pyre with her.
 As the fire roared, Holika burned while Prahlada survived.
 At this time of dusk, Vishnu appeared and eviscerated and killed the king with his lion claws.
-This is the history behind Holi celebration.
+This is the history behind the Holi celebration.

 People also believe about the Hindu deity Krishna, for which Holi is called Rangpanchami in commemoration of the divine love of Radha.
-The dark skin of Krishna always despaired about his likeness of girls towards him for which his mother asked him to approach Radha and color her face with the color he desires.
+The dark skin of Krishna always despaired about his likeness of girls towards him for which his mother asked him to approach Radha and colour her face with the colour he desires.
 Since then, the colouring of Radha’s face came to be Holi.
 This is the main reason for celebrating Holi.

 What do The Colors in Holi Represent?